 The principal value of RSU is the individual.
 Gender equality is an integral value for the university and one of the key elements for successful work: gender equality = sustainable development.
 RSU is focused on its people and providing them with support.
 An example of this is the creche available to university staff and students free of charge.

-The Institute for Occupational Safety and Environmental Health participates in National Energy and Climate Council meetings on behalf of RSU.
-These meetings are organised by the Ministry of Economics of the Republic of Latvia and a draft of “National Energy and Climate Plan 2021-2030” is currently under review.
+From 2019, the Institute for Occupational Safety and Environmental Health has participated in National Energy and Climate Council meetings on behalf of RSU.
+These meetings are organised by the Ministry of Economics of the Republic of Latvia and a draft version of the “National Energy and Climate Plan 2021-2030” is currently under review.
 This is a policy planning document that sets out goals and objectives for Latvia in the following sectors or activities: reducing greenhouse gas emissions and increasing carbon dioxide sequestration, increasing the share of renewable energy sources, improving energy efficiency, ensuring energy security and maintaining and improving the infrastructure of energy markets.

-The cooperation also analyses aspects of equity and equality - whether women and men are paid equally for the same work and whether there are senior executives of both genders.
-Since 2013, RSU has been conducting employee satisfaction and engagement surveys on a regular basis to understand key aspects of employee motivation and engagement and to identify work factors that need improvement.
+RSU has cooperated with the human resources management and research company Fontes by regularly participating in salary studies since 2010.
+These allow RSU to follow up on and assess changes in the Latvian and Baltic labour markets, to identify trends and projections in salary development in these regions and to work together to improve reward principles and salary systems.
+Aspects of equity and equality - whether women and men are paid equally for the same work and whether there are senior executives of both genders - are also analysed as part of this cooperation.
+Since 2013, RSU has been conducting employee satisfaction and engagement surveys on a regular basis to understand key aspects of employee motivation and engagement and to identify work factors that need to be improved.